DARPA-CRITICALMAAS/ta1_integration/docs/pages/running_mip_server.md

 Gets the temp files from the last run of the given job/module
 * Returns: a zip file containing the temp file(s)

-#### `GET /modules`

-Helper function to get list of the supported modules
-* Returns: list of ModuleDescription objects

 ### 5.3.
 The Schemata